ZaQuarius15/programming-univbasics-4-array-concept-review/README.md

 - Grocery list

-In most programming languages, the thing for storing a collection is called an "array".
-Arrays, as we'll learn, can also be used to order the things in the collection ("get the youngest Simpson" or "last grocery item").
+In most programming languages, the thing for storing a collection is called an `Array`. `Array`s, as we'll learn, can also be used to order the things in the collection ("get the youngest Simpson" or "last grocery item").

-Working with arrays is one of the most important tools to master in your programming career.
+***Working with `Array`s is one of the most important tools to master in your programming career.*** Feel free to use this README as a reference sheet as you're learning to code.

 ## Recognize Array As a Core Programming Tool